About

 SPIDER is an ambitious balloon-borne instrument seeking evidence of primordial gravitational waves in the "B-mode" polarization of the Cosmic Microwave Background (CMB).
 SPIDER has completed two long-duration balloon flights over the Antarctic, with launches on January 1, 2015 (launch video), and Dec.
 22, 2022 (photos/video).
 Prof. Filippini served as PI for the second campaign.

-A successor mission, Taurus, has recently been funded to measure the universe's optical depth to reionization (τ) and characterize Galactic foregrounds from an ultra-long duration balloon flight.
+A successor mission, Taurus, will measure the universe's optical depth to reionization (τ) and characterize Galactic dust foregrounds over the bulk of the sky from an ultra-long duration balloon flight in 2027.

 Learn More »